adam-mcdaniel/harbor/README.md

 MIR provides 14 registers:
 - `SP`: the stack pointer.
 - `FP`: the frame pointer.
 - `TMP0` through `TMP5`: 6 temporary registers for helping with arithmetic operations.
-These are for the compiler only.
+These are compiler only.
 - `R0` through `R5`: 6 general purpose registers for the user.

 The registers are statically allocated by the compiler at the first 14 cells, with the stack beginning immediately after.

 <img alt="Registers" align="center" src="./assets/registers.svg"/>

 You might notice that `FP` strangely comes after `TMP0` and `TMP1`, but before `TMP2`.
 There's a good reason for this: copying memory cells in Brainf*** dialects is a *very expensive* (and very frequent) operation.
-When memory is copied, it uses `TMP0` as a buffer for the assignment code:
+When memory is copied, it uses `TMP0` as a buffer:

 <img alt="Copy Cell" align="center" src="./assets/copy_cell.png"/>

-So, `TMP0` is placed before `FP` to increase locality, but I'm sure the effect is negligible. `TMP1` is also placed before `FP` for similar reasons: it's used frequently in almost all alrithmetic operations. `TMP2` through `TMP5` are more specialized registers, mainly used for integer division, multiplication, and setting up stack frames and activation records for functions.
+So, `TMP0` is placed before `FP` to increase locality (it takes fewer cycles to shift the pointer to `TMP0`), but I'm sure the effect is negligible. `TMP1` is also placed before `FP` for similar reasons: it's used frequently in almost all alrithmetic operations. `TMP2` through `TMP5` are more specialized registers, mainly used for integer division, multiplication, and setting up stack frames and activation records for functions.

 ### MIR Opcodes